Marvellous-Codeworks/Homepage/docs/TMS/pages/backup-sync.md

 ## Settings backup

-Separate from session backup — this saves your TMS *configuration* (all the toggles in [Settings](./settings), the never-suspend list, etc.), not your open tabs.
+Separate from session backup, this saves your TMS *configuration* (all the toggles in [Settings](./settings), the never-suspend list, etc.), not your open tabs.

 ![Settings backup section with Local and Google Drive cards, showing the last Drive backup date](./img/backup-sync/05-settings-backup.webp)